erlmachinedev/dispenser/README.md

 # Dispenser
-A small λ machine which brings Erlang to the cloud (AWS Lambda)
+λ machine which brings Erlang to the cloud (AWS Lambda)